K - 12 Educational Leadership

 The Doctoral Program in K-12 Educational Leadership is one of the most highly regarded and recognized programs in the tri-state area.

-Graduate students can focus their course of study on one of four tracks: Curriculum, Instruction and Staff Development; Instructional Technology; Pupil Personnel Services; and School System Leadership.
+Graduate students can focus their course of study on one of three concentrations: Instructional Technology; Pupil Personnel Services; and School System Leadership.
 Widener's K-12 Educational Leadership program offers professionals an opportunity to reach the highest levels of leadership within the public education system.
 This program offers the opportunity to professionals to earn a terminal degree needed to advance to the top of their profession.

 At Widener, K-12 Educational Leadership doctoral candidates develop leadership skills grounded in scholarship, educational research, and best practices.
 The program is guided by its conceptual framework which emphasizes academic excellence, collaboration, diversity, lifelong learning with a commitment to technology and best practices.
 This flexible program can be attended either full- or part-time.
 Most of our students are working educators who can easily fit this program into their professional schedules because classes are held once a week in the evening.
 The K-12 Educational Leadership doctoral program prepares students for greater success in their profession by preparing them for the challenges and changes found in education.